PrefectHQ/prefect/docs/tutorials/dask-ray-task-runners.md

 1. Make sure the `prefect-dask` collection is installed by running `pip install prefect-dask`.
 2. In your flow code, import `DaskTaskRunner` from `prefect_dask.task_runners`.
 3. Assign it as the task runner when the flow is defined using the `task_runner=DaskTaskRunner` argument.
+4. Use the `.submit` method when calling functions.

 This is the same flow as above, with a few minor changes to use `DaskTaskRunner` where we previously configured `SequentialTaskRunner`.
 Install `prefect-dask`, made these changes, then save the updated code as `dask_flow.py`.